Salesforce Forecast Categories | What They Mean and How To Use Them

 Forecast Category Example

-Let’s say you have two opportunities.
-Both at the Proposal stage and you’ve presented your quote.
+Let’s say you have two opportunities at the Proposal stage, and you’ve presented your quote to the customers.

-On the first, the customer tells you that she is still looking at offers from several competitors.
+At the first opportunity, the customer informs you that she is still considering offers from several competitors.

-On the second deal, the customer has rung you several times to check on when you can deliver.
+On the second deal, the customer has rung you several times to check when you can deliver.
 She’s arranged the training for your product for the team.
-You know from Pardot that she’s been checking the terms and conditions on your website, and she’s asked for a follow-up meeting.
+She's also asked you to send the contract and terms & conditions to her company's legal team.

 You might classify the first opportunity as Best Case in the Forecast Category.
 (I’ll explain what these terms mean).

 You get the idea.
-The Forecast Categories give us extra sales funnel insight at the individual deal level.
+Forecast Categories provide us with additional sales funnel insights at the individual deal level.

 This insight reflects the certainty the salesperson feels in winning each opportunity.